marinetraffic/mt-ais-toolbox/README.md

-# Marinetraffic density maps toolbox
+# Marinetraffic AIS toolbox

 ## Overview

- This document provides a brief overview of process, as well as the data and tools required, to generate density maps using "Marinetraffic AIS density map toolbox".
+ This document provides a brief overview of process, as well as the data and tools required, to generate density maps using "Marinetraffic AIS toolbox".
 The data used in this overview are decoded historical Automatic Identification System (AIS) data.